Damon Lusk: Racing career

 Lusk signed with BACE Motorsports to drive the No. 74 Outdoor Channel Chevy full-time and for rookie of the year in the Busch Series in 2004.
 He also joined the team for the 2003 series finale at Homestead-Miami to prepare for the following year.
-In that race, Lusk drove the team's No. 33 car, finishing 18th.
+In that race, Lusk drove the team's No. 33 car, finishing eighteenth.
 In his first three starts in 2004 with the team, Lusk finished 21st at Daytona, 24th at Rockingham and 25th at Darlington.
 However, that was not good enough for BACE, who was trying to keep their team afloat due to struggling to find sponsorship for Lusk.
 As a result, Lusk was released and replaced by Tony Raines (who had driven for BACE when they had a team in the Cup Series in 2003) for the rest of the season.

 In 2004, Lusk was scheduled to run two races (the second races at Fontana and Charlotte) in the Nextel Cup Series, driving the SWAT Fitness Racing No. 62 Chevrolet (owned by Larry Hollenbeck), but he withdrew from both events.

-In 2005, Lusk was hired by Dan Kinney's Premier Motorsports team, and planned to drive the No. 85 House Hunter Chevrolet for 20 races.
+In 2005, Lusk was hired by Dan Kinney's Premier Motorsports team, and planned to drive the No. 85 House Hunter Chevrolet for twenty races.
 However, the team was greatly underfunded, and failing to qualify for his first three races in the car, he was replaced by John Hayden (although Lusk returned to attempt one more race in July, failing to qualify for that one as well).
 In ARCA that year, he joined Vision Racing to drive their No. 37 at Pocono, Gateway, and Michigan.

 In 2006, Lusk started the season in the No. 37 again, but after the season-opening race at Daytona, he moved to Brack Maggard Racing's No. 65 Dodge, where he was scheduled to run full-time for the rest of the season.
 However, he left the team during the year for a Truck Series ride with Woodard Racing in the last five races of the season, replacing Boston Reid.
-Lusk earned a best finish of 17th at Atlanta Motor Speedway and finished 41st in points.
+Lusk earned a best finish of seventeenth at Atlanta Motor Speedway and finished 41st in points.
 Also, he returned to the Cup Series and was scheduled to compete in the second Pocono race in No. 64 Chevrolet for Premier, but he withdrew again.